hashicorp/terraform-website/content/source/docs/enterprise/migrate.html.md

 page_title: "Installer Migration - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Installer Migration
+# Terraform Enterprise Installer Migration

-This document outlines the procedure for migrating from the AMI-based Private Terraform Enterprise (PTFE) to the Installer-based PTFE.
+This document outlines the procedure for migrating from the AMI-based Terraform Enterprise to the Installer-based Terraform Enterprise.

 ## Terraform State